Best camera sliders for 2022

 Final Thoughts

 It’s a common assumption that longer sliders are better—after all, you can’t go wrong with more movement.
-But after exploring these basic filmmaking tools, it’s pretty clear that sometimes all you need to create drama and energy is a small amount of movement.
+But after these basic filmmaking tools, it’s pretty clear that sometimes all you need to create drama and energy is a small amount of movement.
 Factors like portability, price, and overall functionality play an important role in establishing the top-contenders.
 Length plays a practical role, but it’s not the only consideration.

 Our favorite slider was the manually-controlled Neewer Carbon Fiber Camera Track Slider because, in the end, it’s about the creative opportunities a slider provides a creator.
 Motorized sliders are powerful tools in certain situations, but there’s no beating the spontaneity and control provided by a manual unit.
 We were also impressed by the little Zeapon Micro 2 Plus slider—also a manual unit.
 The clever design provided a nice travel distance while maintain a compact and portable size.
 If you don’t need the length of our favorite motorized slider, also by Neewer, the Zeapon is an excellent choice.